JButch-99/Array-IP/README.md

 #### By _**JButch-99**_

 #### _This is a project that will turn a number to an array counting up to that number.
-It will also convert numbers that start, or contain the numbers of 123 into words or sentences._
+It will also convert numbers that contains the numbers of 1, 2, or 3 into words or sentences._

 ## Technologies Used